1afa/sambadav/README.md

 Apart from `config.inc.php`, there are three more files that are located in the `/config` directory:

-- `share_root.inc.php`;
-- `share_extra.inc.php`;
-- `share_userhomes.inc.php`.

-Each file contains specific config variables.
-The reason there are three files instead of a single one is that the system that SambaDAV was written for is split into modules that only know about their own "domain", such as whether userhomes are on or off.
-None of the modules individually has all the information needed to generate the whole config at once.
-So configuration was artificially split up among various files, to be written by each module.
-If you prefer, you can put all the variables in a single file and leave the other files empty or absent; the code ultimately only cares about the variables, not the files.

-The files are the following:

 - `share_root.inc.php`: defines server/share pairs that show up in the server root under the name of the share;